-It has proved a valuable tool for improving the guality of development outcomes throughout Cambridgeshire when its input has been sought.
+It has proved a valuable tool for improving the quality of development outcomes throughout Cambridgeshire when its input has been sought.
 The Quality Charter is founded on the concept of four 'Cs':

-• Community - Places where people live out of choice and not necessity, creating healthy communities with a good quality of life.

-• Climate - Places that anticipate climate change in ways that enhance the desirability of the development and minimise environmental impact.

-• Connectivity - Places that are wellconnected enable easy access for all to jobs and services using sustainable modes.

-Character - Places with distinctive neighbourhoods and where people create 'pride of place'.
+- Community Places where people live out of choice and not necessity, creating healthy communities with a good quality of life. - Climate Places that anticipate climate change in ways that enhance the desirability of the development and minimise environmental impact. - Connectivity Places that are wellconnected enable easy access for all to jobs and services using sustainable modes. - Character Places with distinctive neighbourhoods and where people create 'pride of place'.